Slavery and Human Trafficking Statement

 d.
 Induction Policy

-Our Anti-Slavery Policy sets out our zero-tolerance approach to slavery and human trafficking and reinforces our commitment to acting in a transparent and ethical manner.
-It applies to all employees and external contractors working for or on our behalf.
+Our Modern Slavery Policy sets out our zero-tolerance approach to slavery and human trafficking and reinforces our commitment to acting in a transparent and ethical manner.
+It applies to all colleagues and external contractors working for or on our behalf.

 The policy sets out particular roles and responsibilities within our business, identifies key risks and explains our risk management processes.